awhipp/evetrade_resources/README.md

 * resources/structureInfo.json
 * resources/structureList.json

-This CI pipeline builds the resources on a daily schedule via a CRON job.
+This CI pipeline builds the resources on a daily schedule via a CRON job and eventually is replicated to S3.

 ### Download and synchronize market volume data with a Redis Cache to prevent hitting API Rate Limits when querying for 100+ records at once